mostlytoast/Low-Cost-Mocap/README.md

 ## Camera calibration

 Another improvement is a dedicated app for camera calibration which provides intuitive steps for how to setup a system.
-This will also have a GUI version shortly

 ## Dependencies